 Schwartz gets the axe in Detroit

-Allen Park, MI (SportsNetwork.com) - The Detroit Lions fired coach Jim Schwartz on Monday following a late-season meltdown
+Detroit, MI (SportsNetwork.com) - The Detroit Lions have relieved head coach Jim Schwartz of his duties following a late-season meltdown.

 Detroit had a 6-3 record following a win in Chicago on Nov.
 10, but lost six of its last seven games to finish a disappointing 7-9.